hunni10/DelaunayDataset/Readme.md

-# Delaunay Triangulation Dataset for Pointer Networks
+# Dataset for Training Delaunay Triangulation

-Made by Jibum Kim (jibumkim@inu.ac.kr), Woojin Choi (john1920@inu.ac.kr), and Jaeseung Lee (hunni10@inu.ac.kr) for [our paper](https://arxiv.org/abs/2107.01759) experiment

-## Data Structure
+### Brief Description of Our Dataset

 Our dataset contains 1M training samples of a Delaunay triangulation.
-It follows the same format as [Vinyal’s “Pointer Network” dataset](http://goo.gl/NDcOIG)
+It follows the same format as [Vinyal’s “Pointer Network” dataset](http://goo.gl/NDcOIG).
+This dataset is used for training and evaluation of the proposed neural network model (https://arxiv.org/abs/2107.01759).

 Input: 2D Cartesian coordinates of the points (x, y)